 Mesa County Fairgrounds hosts carnival

 GRAND JUNCTION, Colo.
-(KKCO) - If you want to get the family out for something new and fun, there’s a carnival at the Mesa County Fairgrounds.
+(KJCT) - If you want to get the family out for something new and fun, there’s a carnival at the Mesa County Fairgrounds.

 Officials at the fairgrounds say they wanted to do something different and fun this fall so they sought compliance from the health department to put on the carnival.